Practical Information

 About Bogota

-Nestled high in the Andes at 2,640 meters, Bogotá is a vibrant metropolis of more than 8 million people.
-It is both Colombia’s cultural heart and its innovation engine — blending colonial charm, bustling markets, and world-class gastronomy with cutting-edge research and modern infrastructure.
+At 2,640 meters above sea level, Bogotá is a vibrant metropolis of more than 8 million people — Colombia’s cultural heart and innovation engine.
+It blends colonial charm, bustling markets, and world-class gastronomy with modern infrastructure and cutting-edge research.

 What is the date and location of the CSC Trust Without Borders Summit 2026?